gotvc/got/docs/cli.md

 ## General

 ### `got status`
-Prints information about the active branch, and tracked paths.
+Prints information about the active branch, staging area, an untracked paths.

 ### `got commit [-m <message>]`
 Creates a new snapshot by applying any changes in tracked paths to the current branch.